TradingView vs. TrendSpider

 Ultimately, which is better for you comes down to how you approach trading.
 If you rely primarily on technical studies and want the option to create your own highly complex indicators, then TradingView is the better option.
 TradingView is also the better option if you want to trade international stocks or bonds, since TrendSpider doesn’t offer data for these assets.

 If you rely on chart patterns and visual analyses like Fibonacci retracements, then TrendSpider is the better service.
-While TrendSpider is pricier, the added cost is reasonable, considering that it’s one of the only platforms that offers reliable AI-based chart annotation.
+While TrendSpider is pricier, we think the added cost is reasonable given that it’s one of the only platforms that offers reliable AI-based chart annotation.

 TradingView And TrendSpider Alternatives